-Ammouliani, in Halkidiki, is a tiny island, a green droplet in the gulf of Agion Oros; a small paradise made up of white sandy beaches, clear blue sea waters and a traditionally serene pace of life.
-With a rich history that goes back centuries, it also offers the visitor plenty of opportunity for interesting excursions.
+Ammouliani is a tiny island off the coast of Halkidiki.
+In fact, it’s the region’s only island, a green droplet in the Gulf of Agion Oros and a small paradise made up of white sandy beaches, clear blue sea and a serene pace of life.
+With a history that goes back centuries, it also offers plenty of excursion opportunities.

 What to do in Ammouliani

 The main town of Ammouliani is built like an amphitheatre above the bay, with beautiful, tiled roofs, verdant gardens and alleyways sweeping down to the seashore.
 In its picturesque harbour, you’ll find boats whose colourful reflections shimmer on the calm water, while the old shipyard, with its Mt Athos-inspired architecture, invokes the times when the island was a dependency of the Vatopedi Monastery.
 Following the paths uphill, you will reach the highest point of the village and enjoy the panorama of Athos Peninsula and Agion Oros itself.